mykola-khazanovych/art-box-mvn/README.md

 (exmpl: run console in the directory E:\Programming\Eclipse\art-box-mvn and input command: mvn tomcat7:deploy)

-Should be output "BUILD SUCCESS"
+Output we looking for - "BUILD SUCCESS" - :)

 <h5> BASE COMMANDS IN CONSOLE: </h5>